Colleen Hoover’s It Ends With Us delivers raw, unforgettable lines about love, pain, resilience, and the courage it takes to break harmful cycles.

 “Life is a funny thing.
 We only get so many years to live it, so we have to do everything we can to make sure those years are as full as they can be.
 We shouldn’t waste time on things that might happen someday, or maybe even never.”

-~Colleen Hoover, It Ends with Us, (Character: Lily Bloom from letter to Ellen), Chapter 17, Page 213
+~Colleen Hoover, It Ends with Us, (Character: Atlas Corrigan in Lily’s memory/journal), Chapter 17, Page 213

 “I think that’s one of the biggest signs a person has matured—knowing how to appreciate things that matter to others, even if they don’t matter very much to you.”